saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Statement Components

-- Statement ID (SID): Optional field that should help describe
+- Statement ID (SID): Optional field that should help describe The statement and what it does.
+Every interaction you have with AWS is a combination of 2 things:
-  - The resource you're interacting
+  - The resource you're interacting with
-  - The actions you're trying to perform
+  - The actions you're trying to perform on that resource. e.g. The resource may be an S3 bucket and the action may be adding objects to the bucket.
+A statement only applies if the interaction you are havin with AWS,match the action and the resource.
 - Effect: is either `allow` or `deny`.
   - It is possible to be allowed and denied at the same time
 - Action are formatted `service:operation`.
 There are three options: